 How does retiring later affect your SRS contribution optimisation?

 If you start at the age of 28, where you might be in the 7% tax bracket (that's about $80k a year including CPF deduction and bonuses) and have a 7% investment return on your maximum top up of $15,300 a year, according to the table, your retirement benefits from past the age of 74 are reduced.
 As a result, starting early is beneficial, but retiring later won't change your situation.

-Make a little more?
-If you are at the 11.5% tax bracket (that’s approximately earning about $120k a year including CPF deduction and bonuses), things change for you.
+Make a little more, as with the case of Scenario 2?
+If you are at the 11.5% tax bracket (that's approximately earning about $120k a year including CPF deduction and bonuses), things change for you.
 Regardless of the age you are retiring at, you will be better off investing through your SRS than paying taxes.
 Take a look at the increasing values as you look at the rows from top to bottom to get a sense of why.